 These restorative benefits of physical rehabilitation have become widely accepted and adopted in the animal care community as well and its growth in availability to pet owners has changed the focus in many veterinary practices to include preventive care as well as curative care.

 Canine rehabilitation therapy is an adaptation of human physical therapy using the same techniques to prevent/treat conditions resulting from injury, obesity, disease and surgery that affect a pet’s mobility.
-Under the supervision of a Certified Canine Rehabilitation Practitioners (CCRP) a pet’s quality of life can improve and their pain decrease.
+Under the supervision of a Certified Canine Rehabilitation Therapist (CCRT) a pet’s quality of life can improve and their pain decrease.

 Techniques used in our physical rehabilitation include thermotherapy, cryotherapy, hydrotherapy, cold laser therapy, core strengthening, muscle building exercises and coordination exercises, massage and much more.
 Each technique is used to increase function and mobility of joints and muscles, improve overall quality of life and decrease pain in animals.

-Our CCRP’s are trained by the University of Tennessee and have decades of veterinary medical experience behind them.
+Our CCRT’s are trained by the Canine Rehabilitation Institute and have years of veterinary medical experience behind them.
 Our team will design a care plan that utilizes the appropriate techniques for your pet’s individual needs and teach you to continue care, when possible, in your own home.